mwestera/sem2_2023/classes/01_introduction/README.md

 ### Postparation (do this after class; around 4 hours)

-1. **Compositionality.** Before reading the textbook, try to define the (semantically relevant) notion of _compositionality_ in your own terms, based on our class discussion.
+1. **Compositionality.** Before reading the textbook, try to define the (semantically relevant) notion of _compositionality_ in your own terms.
 In a later exercise below (to be submitted) you will refine it.
 2. **Rules of composition.** Do you remember some composition rules we formulated in class during the course Semantics 1?
 If not, look back through your notes if necessary.
 3. **Read Ch.12: How meanings are composed.** Read and study the chapter closely.
 4. **Substitutivity:** ⭐ What is 'substitutivity', and what is its relation to compositionality?
 In relation to this, try your utmost to understand each of the linguistic examples in Section 12.3.